Levamisole: Adverse effects

 One of the more serious side effects of levamisole is agranulocytosis, or the depletion of the white blood cells.
 In particular, neutrophils appear to be affected the most.
 This occurs in 0.08–5% of the studied populations.

 It has been used as an adulterant in cocaine, resulting in serious side effects that present as levamisole induced necrosis syndrome, in which erythematous painful papules can appear almost anywhere on skin.

-In September 2025, the Pharmacovigilance Risk Assessment Committee of the European Medicines Agency started a review of medicines containing levamisole, authorized in four countries of the European Union to treat infections caused by parasitic worms in adults and children.
+In September 2025, the Pharmacovigilance Risk Assessment Committee (PRAC) of the European Medicines Agency started a review of medicines containing levamisole, authorized in four countries of the European Union to treat infections caused by parasitic worms in adults and children.
 The review follows concerns about a risk of leukoencephalopathy with levamisole, a potentially serious condition that damages the white matter of the brain.
 White matter is made of nerve fibres covered by a protective layer called myelin, which allows efficient communication between different parts of the brain.
 Leukoencephalopathy can be life-threatening and debilitating, especially when left undiagnosed or untreated.
 It may lead to a range of neurological symptoms, including but not limited to, confusion, weakness or impaired muscle function, difficulties with movement coordination, and impaired or lost speech or vision.
 Leukoencephalopathy has already been identified as a potential risk with levamisole, and the product information of levamisole medicines include the general term encephalopathy (a group of brain dysfunction conditions).

+In February 2026, the PRAC recommended that medicines containing levamisole be withdrawn from the EU market.
+This follows an EU-wide review which concluded that the benefits of these medicines no longer outweigh their risks for the treatment of parasitic worm infections in adults and children.